NickKaparinos/OpenAI-Gym-Projects/README.md

 ## Pendulum-v0
-The acrobot system includes two joints and two links, where the joint between the two links is actuated.
-Initially, the links are hanging downwards, and the goal is to swing the end of the lower link up to a given height.
+The inverted pendulum swingup problem is a classic problem in the control literature.
+In this version of the problem, the pendulum starts in a random position, and the goal is to swing it up so it stays upright.er link up to a given height.
 A reward of -1 is provided for every timestep until the goal is reached or 500 timesteps have passed.

 ### Solution using Deep Deterministic Policy Gradient (DDPG) with Prioritized Experience Replay